Man with headphones hung around his neck sits on a couch looking at a digital tablet.

 Balance transfer fees

-Even if you get 0% interest on your balance transfer during a promotional period, transferring debt to another card can still cost you.
-You’ll typically need to pay a balance transfer fee, which can be 3 to 5% of the amount transferred.
-That means a card with a smaller fee can offer more significant savings.
+Even if you qualify for 0% interest during a promotional period, transferring debt to another card can still cost you.
+You’ll typically need to pay a balance transfer fee, which can be 3%-5% of the amount transferred.
+That means a card with a smaller fee can offer bigger savings.

 Annual fee

-An annual fee is what some credit card issuers charge borrowers yearly to use their cards.
+Some credit card issuers charge cardmembers an annual fee for keeping their card active.
 You might want to look for a balance transfer card without an annual fee to save on costs you’ll continue to incur long after you pay your balance transfer off.
-Discover has no annual fee on any of our cards.

 Did you know?

-Annual fees vary by card and the rewards they offer.
-Not only can yearly fees add up, but depending on how you use your card, they may cancel out any savings you get from promotional interest rates and rewards.
-Discover has no annual fee on every credit card.
+Not only can yearly fees add up, but depending on how you use your card, they may offset savings from promotional interest rates and rewards earnings.
+Discover has no annual fee on any credit card.

-Balance transfers can be an excellent tool for helping you pay your debt off quicker while saving on interest.
-It may help to compare the interest rates, rewards, and fees associated with balance transfer cards to find the best one for you.
+A credit card balance transfer can be an excellent tool for helping you pay your debt off quicker or consolidate debts while saving on interest.
+Compare the interest rates, rewards, and fees associated with each balance transfer card to find the best one for you.

 Next steps